tsaonehh/my-portfolio-project/README.md

 # my-portfolio-project
-this project is all me and all about me. this is your first introduction of me really. it's obviously a little bias since i am the one who wrote it but still, its pretty accurate information.
+this project is all me and all about me, this is your first introduction of me really. it's obviously a little bias since i am the one who wrote it but still, its pretty accurate information.